pwwang/biopipen/docs/processes.md

     - **input**
         - `infile:file`: The input file.
 First 6 columns should be BED6, and then column:
         	- 7: The raw pvalue.
         	- 8: The x-axis labels for the records.
+Optional.
+If not provided, chromosomes will be used.
+        	- This file has to be sorted by coordinates.
         	- For example:
         		```
         		chr19	45604163	45604163	rs7255060	0	+	3.238E-03	+200K